mobilepadawan/Toastit-JS/README.md

 Download the minified version of `toastitv1.0-min.css` and `toastitv1.0-min.js` Toast-It files.
 Integrate thes efiles in your Web Project throughthe following sintax:

 0. we can't use this JS class as a CDN, yet.
-In the coming version we'll add this optional feature.
+In the upcoming version we'll add this optional feature.

 ```html
             <!-- CDN is not supported yet -->